hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 ### Subjects: Users and Service Accounts

-- **Users**: These are global, and meant for humans or processes living outside the cluster.
+- **Users**: these are global, and meant for humans or processes living outside the cluster.
-- **Service Accounts**: These are namespaced and meant for intra-cluster processes running inside Pods.
+- **Service Accounts**: these are namespaced and meant for intra-cluster processes running inside Pods.

 ## RBAC in Deployments: A use case